area9innovation/flow9/tools/flowc/backends/wasm/readme.md

 ref - i32.
 Heap pointer to ref. count, then data in stack value format

 native - i32.
-Pointer to JS heap
+Heap pointer to ref. count, then Pointer to JS heap

 struct - i32.
 Heap pointer to ref. count, 32-bit pointer to type descriptor, then args in stack value format